gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 drawn pixels will be displayed.
 One common mid-frame change is to update the horizontal scroll position.

 <div class="nes-screenshot">
-{% image horizontal-scroll-demo.gif style="width:50%;height:50%;float:left" %}
+{% image horizontal-scroll-demo.webp style="width:50%;height:50%;float:left" %}
-{% image horizontal-scroll-demo-name-table.gif style="width:50%;height:50%" %}
+{% image horizontal-scroll-demo-name-table.webp style="width:50%;height:50%" %}
 </div>

 When scrolling horizontally between rooms, The Legend of Zelda always starts with scroll set